unmannedlab/Colosseum/docs/px4_setup.md

 5. In QGroundControl, go to Radio tab and calibrate (make sure the remote control is on and the receiver is showing the indicator for the binding).
 6. Go to the Flight Mode tab and chose one of the remote control switches as "Mode Channel".
 Then set (for example) Stabilized and Attitude flight modes for two positions of the switch.
 7. Go to the Tuning section of QGroundControl and set appropriate values.
 For example, for Fly Sky's FS-TH9X remote control, the following settings give a more realistic feel: Hover Throttle = mid+1 mark, Roll and pitch sensitivity = mid-3 mark, Altitude and position control sensitivity = mid-2 mark.
-8. In [AirSim settings](settings.md) file, specify PX4 for your vehicle config like this:
+8. In [Colosseum settings](settings.md) file, specify PX4 for your vehicle config like this:
 ```
     {
         "SettingsVersion": 1.2,